 Adorable and friendly, Pailin was rescued from a circus in Surin where she performed tricks such as walking on only two legs.
-She also has gained a lot of weight since arriving at the sanctuary.
-Sometimes she will go off by herself and rock her body because she learnt this behaviour from her stressful time in the circus.
+She also has gained a lot of weight since arriving at the elephant sanctuary.
+Sometimes she will go off by herself and rock her body because she learned this behaviour from her stressful time in the circus.
 Pailin has a lot of character and loves pulling out plants and throwing them over her head to keep the hot sun off her.
 Scratches behind her ears are the way to her heart and she has a very strong bond with Nam Choke.

 Nam Choke – 1 year and 7 months old male

 Nam Choke is the latest addition to the sanctuary.
 This big gorgeous boy was rescued from a life in the circus and selling souvenirs to tourists.
 Nam Choke is the youngest but also the biggest of the three.
 His personality is always happy, playful and full of mischief and he loves swimming in the river and putting his head underwater.
 He has a huge appetite and loves his food with bananas being his favourite!

 The elephants each have their own mahouts who are the guardian angels of these precious babies.
 Mr Knot, Mr Eak and Mr Arm are the most important human in each elephant’s life.
 They spend almost 24 hours a day with their little charges and the bond and friendship between the mahouts and the babies is a credit to the sanctuary.
 The mahouts deserve praise for the happiness, health and vitality of the elephants.
 The babies each have their own personalities but Mr Kid tells us that the babies will sometimes even take the same character as their mahouts!
 The mahouts are funny, thoughtful and sometimes it’s hard to know who is having the most fun – the babies or the mahouts!

 Walking with the Baby Elephants